certbot/certbot/certbot/docs/install.rst

 ------------------

-Installing Certbot through pip is only supported on a best effort basis and when using a virtual environment.
+Installing Certbot through pip is only supported on a best effort basis and when using a Python virtual environment.
 Instructions for installing Certbot through pip can be found at https://certbot.eff.org/instructions by selecting your server software and then choosing "pip" in the "System" dropdown menu.